waynewbishop/bishop-algorithms-challenges/README.md

 ## Getting Started

 This project is optimized for **Swift 5.0** or later.
 The repository is organized as follows:
-+ Challenges - Contains individual Swift files for each coding challenge
++ Sources/Challenges - Contains individual Swift files for each coding challenge
 + Tests - Unit tests to verify the correctness of challenge solutions

 ## Usage